Arts in Communities

 The arts are an important development tool for Oklahoma communities.
 They impact our state and local economies, preserve our unique culture, enhance quality of life, and attract and retain a creative workforce.

-The Oklahoma Arts Council serves communities by offering services, grants and programs to cultivate and strengthen Oklahoma's arts and cultural industry, an industry with a $314 million annual impact on our economy.
-(Source: The Economic Impact of Nonprofit Arts & Culture Organizations in Oklahoma)
+The Oklahoma Arts Council serves communities by offering services, grants, and programs that cultivate and strengthen Oklahoma's arts and cultural industry.
+The industry has a $872.8 million economic impact on our state's economy.
+(Source: The Economic Impact of Nonprofit Arts and Culture Organizations & Their Audiences in the State of Oklahoma (2017).)

 Services